-A few weeks later another worker is injured, only this time they decide to keep quiet and not report things to the health and safety person.
+A few weeks later another worker is injured, only this time they decide to keep quiet and not report things to the health and safety manager.
 They’re fearful of the backlash from the company.
 They decide later that night to go see their doctor and are taken off work.

 This combination of not reporting and missing time from work leads to greater fears by the company and more pressure on health and safety to get the newly injured worker back to work.
 Confirming in the mind of the second injured worker that you must look out for #1.